I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksaddirptocancelablequeue.md

 The <b>KsAddIrpToCancelableQueue</b> function allows IRPs to be canceled even before being placed on a cancel list, or when being moved from one list to another.
 This function can be called at IRQ level DISPATCH_LEVEL or lower unless the driver-allocated queue and all entries in the queue are system-resident or allocated from resident storage.

 The function does not use the cancel spin lock to add items to the list.
-Access to the list is synchronized using the provided spin lock and relies on atomic operations on Irp-&gt;CancelRoutine.</p>
+Access to the list is synchronized using the provided spin lock and relies on atomic operations on Irp-&gt;CancelRoutine.

 ## Requirements
 | &nbsp; | &nbsp; |